konnenhannaford/MERN-Book-Search-Engine/README.md

 - Running npm i after downloading will bring in any required dpendencies
 - Npm start will start the sevrer an client side and will load the app on a local host
 - Users can use the site as normal by accessign the Heroku link
-- Users will sign up as a new artist filling in info about them
+- Users will sign up as a new user filling in info about them
-- This gets added to the artists page and can be updated in the update profile page
+- This redirecs users to the search page where they can search a book
-- Users can upload songs from update profile screena nd this gets added to the home page
-- The user if logged in can dlete this song from the home page
+- Users can view books and save them to their database which can then be removed when they navigate to the savedbooks tab and hit dleete book